 1. Natural foods should not contain any artificial flavorings.
 See the Natural Products Expo Ingredient Standards and Guidance document for a list of artificial flavorings and acceptable natural flavorings.

-3. PRODUCT CLAIMS
+3. PRODUCTS AND PRODUCT CLAIMS

 To ensure the truthfulness and accuracy of product statements.